rrigato/architecture/README.md

 I personally skip stuff that is not applicable to me (Game tech, IoT, etc.)

 The biggest benefit is I can find a new service or feature I was unaware of previously.

+### whats_new
+Folder that contains notes from the [whats new on aws news feed](https://aws.amazon.com/new/) for service announcements/upgrades.

 # architecture_patterns_with_python
 authors: